Whitespell/slate/source/index.md

 ]
 ```

-This endpoint retrieves all users and allows for search queries on users
+This endpoint retrieves all users and allows for search queries on users.

 ### HTTP Request